FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 The Subject Key Identifier field (SKI) within the new FC segment is populated with the identifier found in the Subject Key Identifier extension of the RPKI router certificate associated with the FC-BGP speaker.
 This identifier serves as a crucial piece of information for recipients of the route advertisement.
 It enables them to identify the appropriate certificate to employ when verifying the signatures in FC segments attached to the route advertisement.
 This practice adheres to the guidelines outlined in {{RFC8209}}.

 <!-- TODO: Flags or pCount
-The following several paragraphs discuss these two fields in BGPsec. <s>But, we don't need pCount field if it only means for multiple AS in AS_PATH.
+The following several paragraphs discuss these two fields in BGPsec. <s>But, we don't need the pCount field if it only means for multiple AS in AS_PATH.
 Because the AS_PATH attribute has remained in FC-BGP.</s> We should separate Flags into different bits for different usages.
 We still need pCount; otherwise, the attacker may insert several repeated ASes into AS_PATH...
 It needs more discussion for RS.
 The second-highest/leftmost one is representative of pCount in RS.
 The last sentence is not really.
 It is correct in BGPsec but not in FC-BGP. -->
 Typically, the Flags field is set to 0.